LukeLovesPandas/TNWSample/README.md

 This project is for the code kata found at this link: https://stefanroock.wordpress.com/2011/03/04/red-pencil-code-kata/

-The solution for this kata will be written in Ruby and tested with RSpec
+The solution for this kata is written in ruby.
+I used Rspec and Rake to unit test most logic and I used a simple sinatra setup to host the solution

 I have translated the kata requirements into what I think is a more logical flow although I am open to change